 - Be treated without discrimination based on race, color, or any other protected class under the Fair Housing Act.

-- Be removed from the property through judicial means.
+- Be removed from the rental through judicial means.

 - Requesting repairs and having them done within a reasonable period.

-According to Texas landlord-tenant laws, tenants have the following basic responsibilities:
+According to Texas laws, tenants have the following basic responsibilities:

-- Notify the landlord before vacating their rental premises.
+- Notify the landlord before vacating their rental unit.

 - Notify the landlord when seeking to be away for an extended period.